veit/python-basics-tutorial/docs/document/sphinx/docstrings.rst

 With the Sphinx extension `sphinx.ext.autodoc
 <https://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html>`_,
 docstrings can also be included in the documentation.
-The following three directives can be specified:
+The following directives can be specified

 .. rst:directive::  automodule
                     autoclass
                     autoexception

+… for function-like objects:

+.. rst:directive::  autofunction
+                    automethod
+                    autoproperty
+                    autodecorator

+… for data and attributes:

+.. rst:directive::  autodata
+                    autoattribute

 These document a module, a class or an exception using the docstring of the respective object.